OAndris/learning_reference/data_structures/README.md

         - Message processing
     - In Python, lists aren't queues and thus it is inefficient to use them as if they were.
 E.g. removing an item from the start would be O(n) time complexity, since all the subsequent items have to be shifted down

+## Hash Table:

+- An associative array.
+Also called a "dictionary" in some languages.
+- It is a data structure that maps keys to their associated values (using a hash function, that also resolves potential collisions)
+- Key-value mappings are unique
+- Hash tables are typically very fast
+- They are ideal for larger datasets.
+For small datasets, arrays or linked lists are usually more efficient
+- Hash tables don't order entries in a predictable way (the data might be spread out randomly in the system's memory)

 ## Source / further info:
 - https://www.linkedin.com/learning/programming-foundations-algorithms